Immigration policies of American labor unions

+Immigration policies of American labor unions reflects the attitudes and rules labor unions have about immigration to the United States.
 Labor unions in the United States, since their early beginnings, have held various viewpoints on immigration.
 There were differences among the labor unions and occasionally opposition to contemporary majority opinions and public policies.

 First half of 20th century

 In the first half of the 20th century, the majority of labor unions within the American Federation of Labor (AFL) were strongly anti-immigration, looking to curtail immigration, causing the AFL itself to adopt restrictive policies and resolutions.
 The predominant viewpoint in the AFL in the early 20th century saw the Chinese Exclusion Act of 1882 as a model piece of legislation for restricting Asian immigration and favored its expansion to include Japanese and Korean immigrants.
 The AFL also favored the passage of a literacy test as a requirement for an immigrant's entry to the United States to reduce the number of unskilled and presumably-uneducated immigrants admitted into the country.
 After unemployment rose after the conclusion of World War I, the AFL made a renewed push for "a total suspension of immigration for a period of five years or longer."
 Although the legislation was less severe, the AFL supported the Immigration Act of 1924.
 While there were several notable exceptions, most labor unions within the AFL were allied with the position of the organization as a whole.

 In the early part of the 20th century, restrictive policies towards immigration aligned the AFL with culturally-conservative, nativist groups, such as the American Defense Society.
 They were functionally one-sided coalitions since the groups by and large ideologically opposed labor unions and workers' rights to collective bargaining.